 Vaginal birth is successful in about 60 to 80% of women who have had a single prior cesarean delivery and should be offered to those who have had a single prior cesarean delivery by low transverse uterine incision.
 Success of VBAC depends on the indication for the initial cesarean delivery.
 VBAC should be done in a facility where an obstetrician, anesthesiologist, and surgical team are immediately available, which makes VBAC impractical in some situations.

-The uterine incision can be classic or lower segment.
+The uterine incision can be classical or lower segment.

 Lower segment: Lower-segment incisions are done most often.
 A low transverse incision is made in the thinned, elongated lower portion of the uterine body, and the bladder reflection is dissected off the uterus.
 A vertical lower-segment incision is used only for certain abnormal presentations and for excessively large fetuses.
 In such cases, a transverse incision is not used because it can extend laterally into the uterine arteries, sometimes causing excessive blood loss.
 Women who have had deliveries by a low transverse uterine incision are advised about the safety of a trial of labor in subsequent pregnancies.